Mahonia is a simply astounding shrub during winter.

 The name “Mahonia“ was chosen to honor the American botanist Bernard Mc Mahon.

-The official French name for this shrub is mahonie.
+- The official French name for this shrub is mahonie.
+This shows the worldwide influence that great botanists have around the world!

-The spectacular blooming of mahonia makes is one of the rare shrubs to bear such floral bunches over winter.
+The spectacular blooming of mahonia makes it one of the rare shrubs to bear such floral bunches over winter.
+It matches that of the taller winter mimosa tree.

 Mahonia fears neither cold nor freezing since it can withstand temperatures falling to -4°F (-20° C).